Tom Clancy's Rainbow 6: Patriots: Development

+After the release of Tom Clancy's Rainbow Six: Vegas 2 (2008), customer data collected by Ubisoft Montreal indicated that most players were either not interested or did not understand the game's plot.
+In response, the company decided the next Rainbow Six game should have a more relevant narrative.
+They took inspiration from the concerns of American citizens following the 2008 financial crisis, and envisioned a world in which disparate paramilitary groups joined together to try and overthrow the United States government.
+Creative director David Sears commented: "Our enemies are inspired by these paramilitary groups, political radicals who we see all over YouTube, and former military men and women who have valiantly served their country but then return home and feel disenfranchised and forgotten.
+They don't return as heroes, and they feel like they have been neglected.
+These are the people who would join a movement like our terrorist group."
+Canadian filmmaker Érik Canuel and professional screenwriters were brought on to storyboard the game's narrative.

 After finding "reason to believe that someone may leak [their] preliminary target gameplay footage", Ubisoft chose to pre-maturely announce the game through a trailer on November 4, 2011.
 It was stressed that the trailer showed a pre-rendered concept created in 2010 of what a level in the final game might appear like, rather than footage of any current game build.

 In March 2012, it was announced that creative director David Sears, narrative director Richard Rouse III, lead designer Philippe Therien, and animation director Brent George were all removed from the development team.
 Minimal news on the game appeared until May 2013, when GameStop removed Patriots from their database of upcoming games and cancelled all pre-orders.

 At E3 2013, Ubisoft confirmed that the game remained in development, but would now be produced for eighth generation consoles.
 It had also been confirmed that players would also be able to play as the True Patriots in some capacity.

 On June 9, 2014, it was announced that Patriots and its concept was scrapped.
 Instead, Tom Clancy's Rainbow Six Siege was announced as its replacement.
 The game was later released on December 1, 2015.